 Since 2011 Williams has worked with Sandy Edwards, Director of Arthere who curates solo exhibitions for Williams including; The Tears at Barometer Gallery, Paddington (2016); Reflections: Fire and Water at CK Gallery, Newtown (2014) and Water Magicians Syndicate @ Danks, 2 Danks St Waterloo (2012).
 Group shows include; Arthere at Sydney Contemporary Carriageworks (2018); October Unseen at 10x8 Gallery, Chippendale (2014); Summer Show at Black Eye Contemporary Photography Gallery, Darlinghurst (2014) and Catherine Cloran, Matt Palmer, Julie Williams at Arthere Gallery, Redfern (2012).

-Creating support networks with regional artists has provided Williams with professional development opportunities including; Cementa Regional Artist Professional Development Program with Lead Mentor Amala Groom (2020); three Master Class Collage Workshops with Deborah Kelly at Bathurst Regional Gallery (2019) and at WAYOUT (2019, 2020) and is a founding member of both the WAYOUT Artist Run Initiative (2020) and the Women with Knives (2019) artist collectives at Kandos.
+Creating support networks with regional artists has provided Williams with professional development opportunities including; Cementa Regional Artist Professional Development Program with Lead Mentor Amala Groom (2020); three Master Class Collage Workshops with Deborah Kelly at Bathurst Regional Gallery (2019) and at WAYOUT (2019, 2020) and is a founding member of both the regionally based Artist Run Initiative WAYOUT Artspace (2020) and the Women with Knives (2019) collage collective at Kandos.